16BitSorcerer/odin-recipes/README.md

 ## Credits

-This project was created by [Your Name] as a fun and creative exploration of web development and culinary arts, inspired by The Odin Project.
+This project was created by 16bitSorcerer as a fun and creative exploration of web development and culinary arts, required by The Odin Project HTML foundations course.

 ## License